 More information on the current situation with Pacific Oyster Mortality Syndrome (POMS)

-The focus of the management approach is reducing the risk of further movement of the disease, and working with local industry to meet requirements to enable interstate market access.
+A management strategy has been implemented focussed on reducing the risk of movement of the disease and working with local industry to meet requirements to enable ongoing market access where blueberry rust import requirements are in place.

 The Department will continue to work closely with blueberry industries as well as interstate authorities to maintain future domestic market access.